Lukasrid/ecommerce-books/README.md

 - CSS
   - The Website was styled using custom CSS in an external file.
 - JavaScript
-  - JavaScript was used to insert icons.
+  - JavaScript was used for
+    - Animation
+    - Country fields
+    - Stripe Elements
+    - Updating bag quantity
+    - Removing item and reload on click
+    - Setting image
+    - Back to top button
+    - Sorting books
+    - Toast
 - Python
   - Python was the main programming language used for the application using the Django Framework.
 - PostgreSQL